northeastern-rc/rc-public-documentation/docs/source/using-discovery/bash.md

 ## Basic Commands

 :::{note}
-See [getting-access](../first_steps/get_access.md#getting-access) for instructions on having a Discovery user account created.
+See {ref}`getting-access` for instructions on having a Discovery user account created.
 :::

 `ssh` - Connect to a remote machine using Secure Shell (SSH):